saybuser/FD-SAT-Plan/README.md

 iv) Solver: Any off-the-shelf SAT solver works.
 In our paper [1], we used Glucose SAT solver [5].

-Example bnn.txt and normalization.txt files are provided for navigation domain.
+Example bnn.txt and normalization.txt files are provided for navigation and inventory domains.
 Therefore to run the planner, you will only need iii) and iv).

 ## Running FD-SAT-Plan